Wenlock Priory: Description of the site

 Three bays of the south-west part of the Nave survive.
 This shows an unusual design as a room has been constructed above the aisle vaults, requiring them to be lower than in the rest of the church.
 The function of this vaulted space is not known.
 Graham (1965) suggests, by analogy with other Cluniac houses including Cluny itself, that it was a chapel to St Michael..
 However, there is no evidence of the existence of an altar.

 Little survives of the Cloister itself.
 The Library opens from the west wall of the south transept, with a single original arched opening, and two later flanking arches.
 South of this, three round arches with zigzag ornament lead into the Norman Chapter House of about 1150–1180.
 This is decorated with three levels of intersecting round arches, a common motif in chapter houses of this period.
 The vaulting shafts show that the chapter house was vaulted in three bays.
 In the cloister garth are the remains of a Lavabo, a place for the monks to wash.
 The base and the foundations of the surrounding pavilion can be seen.
 The base has two well-preserved carved stone panels from the late 12th century, showing scenes from the lives of the Apostles.

 South of the chapter house, are the Infirmary and the Prior's Lodging now forming an L-shaped private house, described by Pevsner as "one of the finest examples of domestic architecture in England about the year 1500".

+In 2026, three fragments of decorative tiles were returned to the priory by a man who had taken them from the ruins as a boy in the late 1960s.
+Tiles of this kind are known from only three sites in Shropshire, the others being Bridgnorth Friary (no longer extant) and Haughmond Abbey.
+One of the returned fragments featured a dragon motif, a design not previously recorded at the priory.